ArnoldDP/OStim-Community-Modlist/README.md

 * What this isnt

 This is not pornrim with barely clothed women, public masturebation, and sexually aggressive wolves, nor it is a hyperrealistic soulslike with a grueling survival mode and a map size that rivals Daggerfall.
-It's also not an Elysium Remastered clone (no disrespect to the original author) with the small addition of OStim.
+It's also not an Elysium Remastered clone (no disrespect to the author) with the small addition of OStim.

 * What this is

  It's an aesthetically pleasing and immersive overhaul for nearly every aspect of the game that stays true to The Elder Scrolls style, while adding plenty of spicy roleplay opportunities :^)

-The gameplay mods are customizable enhancers to the vanilla Skyrim experience.
+The gameplay mods are customizable enhancers to the experience.
 A lot of subjective quest mods were avoided because they could cause unnecessary bloat.

 </details>